jmunixusers/presentations/window-and-desktop-environments.md

 GNOME is split into two main session types, GNOME and GNOME Classic, as well as a version running on the X client; GNOME on Xorg.
-GNOME is the most current version at 3, while GNOME Classic intends to keep the interface of GNOME 2, this basically means that it is a more customized GNOME Shell than a truley distinct mode.
+GNOME is the most current version at 3, while GNOME Classic intends to keep the interface of GNOME 2, this basically means that it is a more customized GNOME Shell than a truly distinct mode.

 ##### KDE Plasma
-The Current Generation of KDE's grapical environment, KDE uses the X server but Wayland support is currently under development.
-Basic wayland support was provieded in the 5.5 release.
+The current generation of KDE's graphical environment, KDE uses the X server but Wayland support is currently under development.
+Basic Wayland support was provided in the 5.5 release.

-KDE seems to be up and coming in the public opinion for its good out of the box looks and nice packaging, where GNOME comes with a lot of extra bloat and can be hard to customize in it's current iteration.
+KDE seems to be up and coming in the public opinion for its good out of the box looks and nice packaging, where GNOME comes with a lot of extra bloat and can be hard to customize in its current iteration.

 ## How do I choose?
 Honestly, just go try some out.
-Depending on what distro you are on, WM installs can be fast and simple, and KDE Plasma is a very fast install if you are on a Debian or Arch derivitive.
+Depending on what distro you are on, WM installs can be fast and simple, and KDE Plasma is a very fast install if you are on a Debian or Arch derivative.

 For compiling this list, I made heavy use of the [AUR](https://wiki.archlinux.org/index.php/Window_manager), so everything